gfcapalbo/import_from_wordpress_to_odoo/trp_get_wordpress_posts/README.rst

 DEPENDENCIES:

-This module depends on requests libtary (already installed if you have odoo installed) and  python-wordpress-xmlrpc.
+This module depends on requests library (already installed if you have odoo installed)

+and  python-wordpress-xmlrpc.

-    to install:
+    to install python-wordpress-xmlrpc:

     pip install python-wordpress-xmlrpc